 #3 Spinalonga on your own from Plaka

-→ Tickets for the Spinalonga crossing (from 14 € p.p.) can be booked directly at the harbour kiosk, information at: Plaka Boat
+→ Tickets for the Spinalonga crossing (starting at €14 per person) can be booked directly at the harbor kiosk; for more information, visit: Plaka Boat

 #4 Tours to Spinalonga Island

-If you don’t want to or can’t drive a rental car yourself, an organized excursion to Spinalonga is recommended.
-Tours are offered by Rethymno, Heraklion, Malia and Agios Nikolaos and the prices range from 20 € (Ag.
-Nikolaos) and 45 € (Heraklion).
-Small sailing trips around the island with BBQ are also possible.
+For those who do not want to or cannot drive a rental car themselves, an organized excursion to Spinalonga is recommended.
+Tours are offered from Rethymno, Heraklion, Malia, and Agios Nikolaos, and prices range from €20 (Ag.
+Nikolaos) to €45 (Heraklion).
+Short sailing trips around the island with a BBQ are also available.

 ➲ To the boat trip from Ag.
 Nikolaos*

-➲ To the tour from Heraklion/ Hersonissos*
+➲ To the tour from Heraklion/Chersonissos*

 ➲ To the sailing trip around the island incl.
 BBQ*

-#5 Walking tour of Spinalonga Kalydon
+#5 Walking Tour of Spinalonga Kalydon

 Spinalonga Castle